 As global economic integration expands, sound financial decisions in the public and private sectors cannot be based solely on domestic considerations.
 The MSGCF program augments rigorous study in economic theory and analysis with deep examination of the cross-cutting global, regional, and local issues affecting business.
-Curriculum draws on applied economics and financial analysis, predictive modeling, political economy, new institutional economics, and behavioral economics and neuroeconomics to understand global economic and financial interactions.
-Hands-on training in quantitative research gives our students a competitive edge, allowing them unique insight into international finance that takes into account the evolving relationship between commerce and international politics and policy.
+Curriculum draws on economic theories, applied econometrics, quantitative economics, predictive modeling, and political economy to understand global economic and financial interactions.
+Hands-on training in quantitative research gives our students a competitive edge, allowing them unique insight into international finance and business that takes into account the evolving relationship between commerce and international politics and policy.
 Our transdisciplinary approach creates thoughtful problem solvers who know when to reach across academic boundaries.

 - Ideal for professionals seeking financial analysis and management positions in business, government, international, and nonprofit organizations.

-- The Division of Politics & Economics has had success placing graduates in top governmental agencies, such as the IMF, as well as in prominent private-sector firms.
+- The Division of Politics & Economics has had success placing graduates in top governmental agencies, such as the World Bank, as well as in prominent private-sector firms.

 - The distinguished Economics and International Studies faculty and alumni network is a great source for employment.